finmango/research/6 - Our Data.md

 This granularity allows researchers to tailor queries to the **temporal and spatial scale** of their real-world research questions — from daily city-level analysis to national annual trends.

-#### 🔗 Additional Notes
+## 🔗 Additional Notes

-- Data is drawn from a **random sample** of Google searches, updated daily.
+- Data is drawn from a **random sample** of Google searches made since 2004, updated daily.
 - Zeros may indicate **no activity** or **insufficient distinct queries** for privacy protection.
-- Each request is limited to:
-  - 2 queries per second (QPS)
-  - 5,000 queries per day
-  - 2,000 data points per query (terms × time × resolution)